fossasia/eventyay-tickets/doc/api/resources/submissions.rst

 slot_count                            number                     How often this submission may be scheduled. image                                 string                     The submission image URL answers                               list                       The question answers given by the speakers.
+Available if the requesting user has organiser permissions. notes                                 string                     Notes the speaker left for the organisers.
+Available if the requesting user has organiser permissions. internal_notes                        string                     Notes the organisers left on the submission.
 Available if the requesting user has organiser permissions.
 ===================================== ========================== =======================================================

 Endpoints